mariohevia/mariohevia.github.io/_posts/2025-05-02-flood-detection.md

 tensor_img = torch.tensor(preprocessed_img).float()
 ```

-Then we can already create an inference function, although it will not return any useful information, since the model has not been trained yet.
+Next, we can go ahead and create an inference function, although it will not return any useful results yet, since the model has not been trained yet.

 ```python
 def predict(image, device="cuda"):